Shillelagh · County Wicklow

 Highlights of this walk

-• Spring carpet of wood anemone, wild garlic and bluebell
+• Spring displays of bluebells, wild garlic and wood anemone

 Route & directions